 - Financial planning and consulting services

-McAdam Financial customizes portfolios according to a client’s needs.
-In deciding on how to allocate client assets, the firm looks specifically at a client’s risk tolerance, time horizon and goals.
+McAdam customizes portfolios according to a client’s needs.
+In deciding how to allocate client assets, the firm looks specifically at a client’s risk tolerance, time horizon and goals.

-McAdam Financial does use their own proprietary asset allocation models in some cases, but those aren’t disclosed.
-For the most part, McAdam Financial allocates client assets among exchange-traded funds (ETFs) and mutual funds.
-Additionally, depending on a client’s investment objectives, it may also use individual debt and equity securities, as well as independent managers, privately placed collective investment vehicles and REITs on a limited basis.
+Additionally, depending on a client’s investment objectives, it may also use individual debt and equity securities, as well as independent managers, privately placed collective investment vehicles and real estate investment trusts (REITs) on a limited basis.